 Business Insurance for Recruitment Agencies

-Recruitment agencies provide advice and services that directly affect their clients' businesses and candidates' careers.
-A negligent reference check, a misrepresented candidate, or a breach of employment law can result in significant claims.
-Professional indemnity insurance is essential for every recruitment business.
-Compare cover options from Australia's leading business insurance providers below.
+Recruitment agencies provide advice and services that directly shape their clients' businesses and candidates' careers.
+A negligent reference check, a misrepresented qualification or a breach of employment law can generate a costly claim.
+Professional indemnity insurance is essential for every recruitment business operating in Australia.
+Explore cover options from leading Australian insurers below.

 Highest Rated Featured Provider